 Responsible Learner Behaviour

-August 2020 | Updated with examples of non-compliance with Covid secure requirements.
+| August 2020 | Updated with examples of non-compliance with Covid secure requirements.
 Updated customer service email address.
 Removed reference to ‘assessor trainer’.
 Updated BCP policy and guideline names and links. |

-November 2021 | Updated to include further examples of unacceptable behaviour and guidance on the breakdown of staff and learner relationships.
-Updated phone number.
-New guidance on |
+| November 2021 | Updated to include further examples of unacceptable behaviour and guidance on the breakdown of staff and learner relationships.
+Updated phone number. |

-September 2022 | Updated to include examples of responsible learner behaviour and the learner commitment.
-Remove reference to post-lockdown return to classrooms policy./td> |
+| September 2022 | Updated to include examples of responsible learner behaviour and the learner commitment.
+Remove reference to post-lockdown return to classrooms policy. |

-August 2024 | Removed reference to Covid secure arrangements.
+| August 2024 | Removed reference to Covid secure arrangements.
 Added expectation to attend exams and assessments.
 Added disclosure of safeguarding risk and hate speech.
-Updated role names. |
+Updated role names |

 Background

 Skills & Learning wants all learners to achieve and enjoy their course of study.
 We want to support our learners to achieve their full potential and support the right of all people to be treated with dignity and respect.
 We are committed to promoting an environment free from all forms of unacceptable behaviour and will take appropriate steps to achieve this.
+Other policies and guidance which support “Responsible Learner Behaviour” are listed at the end of this document.

 Scope